Best 5 Apps to Improve Team Productivity (& Why They Work)

 They can also create to-do lists, scan documents, add images, clip web pages and articles, sync their calendars, and record voice messages when they get a great idea.

-Evernote's visual bulletin board allows you to filter unnecessary information to focus on essential tasks.
+Evernote's visual bulletin board lets you filter out unnecessary information to focus on essential tasks.

 Pricing: Free plan available.
 Paid plans start at $10.83/month, billed annually.